 4. Be Patient

-Often a baby won’t burp right away when you try to rub or pat them.
+Often, a baby won’t burp right away when you try to rub or pat them.
 Know in advance that the process may take a little time.
 Wait a few minutes, then try again.
-Staying patient also lets the baby know that you are calm and in control, not rushing or anxious.
+Staying Patient also lets the baby know you are calm and in control, not rushing or anxious.

 5. Walk Around

-Sometimes walking around while patting your baby’s back can add extra motion to alleviate the gas’s pressure.
+Walking around while patting your baby’s back can sometimes add extra motion to alleviate the gas pressure.
 Putting small bounces in your step or lightly swaying your body side-to-side as you pat their back may get the burp out better than sitting.

 6. Over the Arm Burp